bxparks/AceRoutine/README.md

 }
 ```

-The first coroutine prints "Hello, ", then waits 1 second, and then prints
+The `printHelloWorld` coroutine prints "Hello, ", waits 1 second, then prints
-"World", waits 4 seconds, and repeats from the start.
-At the same time, the
+"World", then waits 4 more seconds, then repeats from the start.
+At the same
-second coroutine blinks the builtin LED on and off, on for 100 ms and off for
+time, the `blinkLed` coroutine blinks the builtin LED on and off, on for 100 ms
-500 ms.
+and off for 500 ms.

 ### HelloScheduler